Behavioral and Psychologic Symptoms of Dementia

 Behavioral and psychologic symptoms may result from functional changes related to dementia:

 Patients with dementia often adapt poorly to the regimentation of institutional living.
 Mealtimes, bedtimes, and toileting times are not individualized.
-For many elderly patients with dementia, behavioral and psychologic symptoms develop or worsen after they are moved to a more restrictive environment.
+For many elderly patients with dementia, behavioral and psychologic symptoms develop or worsen after they are moved to a more restrictive, unfamiliar environment.

 Physical problems (eg, pain, shortness of breath, urinary retention, constipation, physical abuse) can exacerbate behavioral and psychologic symptoms partly because patients may be unable to adequately communicate what the problem is.
 Physical problems can lead to delirium, and delirium superimposed on chronic dementia may worsen the behavioral symptom.